Introduction

 At Lean’s insistence, Spiegel hired a new screenwriter named Robert Bolt, an intellectual who came from a theatrical background.
 Bolt was famous as the author of the play A Man For All Seasons.
 Bolt, however, had a very low opinion of “movies” and was very upfront in sharing that view.
 He once even described cinema as a vulgar form of art.

+However, Sam Spiegel’s abilities of persuasion combined with the power of a paycheck had convinced Bolt to take on the job.
+Soon, he was sitting on the movie mogul’s luxurious yacht in the Red Sea, typing out pages for Lean’s approval.
 Lean had liked what he saw.
 Through Bolt’s words, Lawrence had emerged as a richly textured and complicated individual.
 Essentially the character had become an anti-hero that was full of imperfections.
 Bolt’s script was also remarkable for the incisive and pointed dialogue that it contained.

 Challenges in the Desert

 When the rest of the crew began assembling in the desert to begin the process of actually shooting the film, many were taken aback at Lean’s appearance.
-After spending six months in the sun preparing for production, the previously pale Englishman’s skin had turned almost totally black.
+After spending six months in the sun preparing for production, the previously pale Englishman’s skin had turned almost black.

 Over a hundred people were being set up in a makeshift camp that was set up in the middle of nowhere.
 As one might have expected, water had quickly become their biggest issue, one that was critical.
 The nearest supply of the precious liquid had come from an oasis that was some 150 miles away.
+It was soon determined that the only feasible way to get the valuable water to the cast and crew was via a tanker truck.
+This arrangement wound up working fine, even though everyone had complained that their drinking water had tasted like kerosene.

 Other Problems